frederic-perez/AmE-dictionary/data/dictionary.md

 __tenebrific__ _adj_ /ˌtɛnɪˈbrɪfɪk/
 __tenebrous__ _adj_ /TEN-uh-brus/ _Syn_ gloomy
 __tenement__ _n_ :two: __1__ A building for human habitation, especially one that is rented to tenants. __2__ A rundown, low-rental apartment building whose facilities and maintenance barely meet minimum standards. _Kids from the tenements._
-__tenet__ _n_ :nine::m: /ˈtɛnɪt; ˈtiːnɪt/ A doctrine, principle, or position held as part of a philosophy, religion, or field of endeavor.
-A belief, opinion, or dogma. :es: principio
+__tenet__ _n_ :nine::m: /ˈtɛnɪt; ˈtiːnɪt/ /TEN-it/ A doctrine, principle, or position held as part of a philosophy, religion, or field of endeavor.
+A belief, opinion, or dogma.
+Any opinion, principle, doctrine, dogma, etc., especially one held as true by members of a profession, group, or movement. :es: principio
 __Tennessee Honey__ _n_ Honey liqueur blended with less than 20% whiskey.
 __tenon__
 __tense<sup>1</sup>__ _adj_ :two::hammer: